ljgarcia/BH19-Jupyter/README.md

 * Upload your notebook to any location of your preference
 * Create a pull request here to add your notebook here
 * Please do not create folders, rather add your notebook to the root
-* Remeber to add collaborators information into your notebook
+* Remember to add collaborator information to your notebook